 "Zombie cells" and aging

-Briefly, cellular senescence is a process whereby cells stop dividing and go through phenotypic changes, such as secretome and chromatin changes in addition to tumor-suppressor activation.1 Senescent cells accumulate in several organs as we grow older, are involved in tissue dysfunction and implicated in numerous pathologies such as cancer.
+Briefly, cellular senescence is a process whereby cells stop dividing and go through phenotypic changes, such as secretome and chromatin changes in addition to tumor-suppressor activation.1 Senescent cells accumulate in several organs as we grow older, and are involved in tissue dysfunction and in numerous pathologies such as cancer.
 Therefore, they are generally considered to be a "hallmark" of aging and have earned the nickname "zombie" cells.2

 In mouse models, genetic ablation of senescent cells and their secretory products (known as the senescence-associated secretory phenotype, or SASP) has been demonstrated to revert tissue dysfunction and improve conditions such as cardiomyocyte hypertrophy, tumorigenesis, atherosclerosis and osteoarthritis.2